88-degrees/Book-of-Changes/e58d87sheng.md

 The character **Shēng ䷭** is used of advancing in an upward direction, 'advancing and ascending.'
 And here, as the name of the hexagram, it denotes the advance of a good officer to the highest pinnacle of distinction.
 The second line, in the centre of the lower trigram, is strong, but the strength is tempered by its being in an even place.
 As the representative of the subject of the p.
 161 hexagram, it shows him to be possessed of modesty and force.
 Then the ruler's seat, the fifth place, is occupied by a divided line, indicating that he will welcome the advance of 2.
 The officer therefore both has the qualities that fit him to advance, and a favourable opportunity to do so.
 The result of his advance will be fortunate.

 It is said that after he has met with the ruler, 'the great man' in 5, 'advance to the south will be fortunate.'
-Kû Hsî and other critics say that 'advancing to the south' is equivalent simply to 'advancing forwards.'
+[Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and other critics say that 'advancing to the south' is equivalent simply to 'advancing forwards.'
 The south is the region of brightness and warmth; advance towards it will be a joyful progress.
 As P. Regis explains the phrase, the traveller will proceed 'via recta simillima illi qua itur ad austrates felicesque plagas.'

 Line 1 is weak, where it should be strong; its subject, that is, is humble and docile.
 Those above him, therefore, welcome his advance.
 Another interpretation of the line is suggested by [Appendix I](appendix01s2.md#fn_170); which deserves consideration.
 As the first line of **Xùn** ( **☴** ), moreover, it may be supposed to concentrate in itself its attribute of docility, and be the lord of the trigram.